 - A contractor not employed by the deceased’s employer

-- The property’s owner knew about a hazardous condition and did not take action to remedy the situation and that condition was the cause of the accident
+- The property’s owner knew about a hazardous condition and did not take action to remedy the situation which caused the accident

 - Additional third parties who were negligent and the reason for the accident